dyells07/Git-and-Github-Manual/Readme.md

 1. Open a Git Bash terminal.
 2. Enter the command `git clone https://github.com/Soch-College-of-IT/NET-CENTRIC-COMPUTING-CSIT2076.git` to clone the repository.
+3. Navigate to file`cd NET-CENTRIC-COMPUTING-CSIT2076`
-3. Create a new folder using the command `mkdir <folder_name>`.
+4. Create a new folder using the command `mkdir <folder_name>`.
-4. Navigate to the new folder using the command `cd <folder_name>`.
+5. Navigate to the new folder using the command `cd <folder_name>`.
-5. Open Visual Studio Code using the command `code .`.
+6. Open Visual Studio Code using the command `code .`.
-6. Install the C# extensions if needed.
+7. Install the C# extensions if needed.
-7. In the integrated terminal, enter the command `dotnet new console` to create a new C# file.
+8. In the integrated terminal, enter the command `dotnet new console` to create a new C# file.
-8. Enter the command `dotnet restore` to restore the project dependencies.
+9. Enter the command `dotnet restore` to restore the project dependencies.
-9. Enter the command `dotnet run` to execute the program.
+10. Enter the command `dotnet run` to execute the program.
 ## Pushing Changes to the Remote Repository

 To push changes to the remote repository, follow these steps: